About pCPA

 Mandate: To conduct collective, expert-informed negotiations and achieve the pCPA objectives:

-• achieve consistent and lower drug costs;
+• Achieve consistent and lower drug costs

-• reduce duplication and optimize resource utilization; and
+• Reduce duplication and optimize resource utilization

-• improve consistency in funding decisions.
+• Improve consistency in funding decisions

-Where pCPA fits in the Canadian Drug Reimbursement Process
+Where pCPA fits in the Canadian drug reimbursement process

 The pCPA is one part of the overall Canadian drug reimbursement process.